 Johnson Elementary: A Hub of Avid Readers

-Contrast this with the scene at Johnson Elementary, a diverse K-4 school near the mobile park.
+Johnson Elementary, a diverse K-4 school near the mobile park, highlights a vibrant reading culture.
 Here, a class of avid readers recently staged a formal protest when the school library shut down checkouts for the year.
 Thanks to the efforts of dedicated educators, the library will open one day a week during the summer to let students continue their love of reading.

 image of a two librarians standing in a school library, holding up books and smiling.
 Above them is a big sign that says, 'Read'.